Motorola MDT →

 Mobile Data Terminals.
 It was developed by around 1995, especially for the Police Department in the city of Eindhoven (Netherlands).
 The system was launched in March 1996 and remained in use until the introduction of the national C-2000 network from 2004 onwards .

-In the 1980s and 90s, many Police Departments in the world started using digital data terminals in their vehicles, such as the
+In the 1980s and 90s, police departments worldwide started using digital data terminals in their vehicles, such as the

 Motorola D-1118 and later the

-Although Motorola sold these systems as being secure against evesdropping, they were easily broken by international hackers in the late 1980s.
+Although Motorola advertised these systems as 'secure against evesdropping', they were easily broken by the international hackers scene of the 1980s .
 As the Police in some major Dutch cities made use of the MDT-9100,